J1741/j1741_workout_tracker/README.md

 The database for the deployed application is hosted on MongoDB Atlas, and the application itself was deployed on Heroku.

-The deployed application can be accessed here:
+The deployed application can be accessed [here](https://glacial-beach-54449.herokuapp.com)
-// TO-BE-ADDED

 ## Table of Contents